haacked/haacked.com/_posts/archived/2004-09-09-its-the-output-stupid.aspx.markdown

 ---
 layout: post
-title: "It's The Output Stupid!
-(What Makes a Great Influencer, Hacker, and Writer?)"
+title: It's The Output Stupid!
+(What Makes a Great Influencer, Hacker, and Writer?)
 date: 2004-09-09 -0800
 comments: true
 disqus_identifier: 1175
 categories: []
+redirect_from: "/archive/2004/09/08/its-the-output-stupid.aspx/"
 ---

 ![Fountain Pen](/images/fountainPen.jpg) I read with amusement this [recent post](http://radio.weblogs.com/0001011/2004/09/09.html#a8202) on [Scoble’s blog](http://radio.weblogs.com/0001011/) in which someone